ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/platforms/poe.md

 ## Devices

-The first tab displays all devices that support PoE protocol, number of PoE interfaces, current power usage, number of ports that uses PoE and highest PoE class available on the device
+The **Devices** tab displays all devices that support the PoE protocol, the number of PoE interfaces, current power usage, the number of ports that uses PoE, and highest PoE class available on the device

 ![PoE devices table](poe_devices.png)

 ## Interfaces

-The PoE interface tab lists all interfaces that support PoE protocol.
-Filters can be used to check PoE interface status on a particular device.
-The `Admin status` column shows the administrative status of an interface.
-It can be enabled/auto or admin-down, shutdown or disabled.
-Operation status lists the status of every enabled PoE port.
-Type/PID of powered devices are available in the `Powered Device` column if available.
+The **Interfaces** tab lists all interfaces that support the PoE protocol.
+Filters can be used to check the PoE interface status on a particular device.
+The `Admin status` column shows the administrative status of an interface; it can be `enabled`, `auto`, `admin-down`, `shutdown`, or `disabled`.
+The `Oper status` column lists the status of every enabled PoE port.
+The type/PID of powered devices are available in the `Powered Device` column, if available.
 The last four columns describe PoE class and power usage.

 ![PoE Interfaces table](poe_interfaces.png)

 ## Modules

-The last tab shows the PoE module statistics.
-This table is especially significant because it shows used power consumption in watts, percentage and how many watts are left.
+The **Modules** tab shows the PoE module statistics.
+This table is especially significant because it shows the used power consumption in watts, percentage, and how many watts are left.

 ![PoE - Device Modules table](poe_device_modules.png)